 How would you like to improve your Chinese listening and vocabulary by watching genuine Chinese language videos?
-There are so many great Chinese films, TVs, documentaries, and video bloggers to choose from!
+There are so many great Chinese films, TV shows, documentaries, and video bloggers to choose from!

 Regardless of your current skill level, it is always more fun to learn through content that actually aligns with your interests, rather than conversation that feels like it came from a textbook.
 If what you’re learning isn’t interesting or meaningful to you, it’ll be much harder for it to stick in your memory.
 For example, I’m an engineer; for this reason, engineering and tech related videos were what I was most interested in watching.
 Once you find Chinese language videos about the topics you already want to learn about, you can now just use the language as a means to learn about something that is meaningful to you.
 The more meaningful, the more easily you’ll acquire the language!
 Makes sense, right?
 So how can you go about finding what you really enjoy?

 Having experienced this myself, I want to prevent you from having to go through the same challenges!
 I want to save you time and, most importantly, help you on the path to rapid success as best as I can!
 So that’s why I’ve compiled a huge list of Chinese content YouTube channels that I’ve found by personally mining through YouTube.
 I’ve even categorized all of these channels based on common topics and subtitle availability.
 This way, you can easily filter by category and find something you like right off the bat!
-It’s available right here for you to download and it’s absolutely free!
-All you have to do is join the JinbuPal email list below and I’ll send you a free download link!
+It’s available right here for you and it’s absolutely free!
+All you have to do is join the JinbuPal email list by entering your email address in the popup on this link and you’ll have free access as long as you remain subscribed to the email list!
 It doesn’t get simpler than that!

-The rest of this post is a walkthrough of how to use the document, so I’d encourage you to go ahead and enter your email so you can download it right ahead!
+The rest of this post is a walkthrough of how to use the library, so I’d encourage you to go ahead and visit the YouTube Library and enter your email address so you can get started and follow along.

-Here’s what you’ll find inside your downloaded file.
+Here’s what you’ll find in the AirTable spreadsheet inside the YouTube Library.